JohnEarnest/Decker/docs/lil.md

 # | "Walter"  | 301      |
 # +-----------+----------+

-select name where ("S%m" parse name) from people     # where takes a boolean (0/1) column
+select name where name like "S*" from people     # where takes a boolean (0/1) column
 # +--------+
 # | name   |
 # +--------+